Who we are

 What are “Quakers”?

-Quakers are members of the Religious Society of Friends, a faith that emerged as a new Christian denomination in England during a period of religious turmoil in the mid-1600s and is practiced today in a variety of forms around the world.
-To members and attenders, the words “Quaker” and “Friend” mean the same thing.
+Quakers are members of the Religious Society of Friends, a faith that emerged as a new Christian denomination in England during a period of religious turmoil in the mid-1600s and is practised today in a variety of forms around the world.
+To most members and attenders, the words “Quaker” and “Friend” mean the same thing.

-Each week offers a different set of themed questions known as “Advices and Queries” intended for use in Quaker meetings for private devotion and reflection.
+Each week a different set of prompts known as “Advices and Queries” are posted on our welcome table.
+They are intended for use in Quaker meetings for private devotion and reflection.
+Friends and visitors are welcome to use them or not use them as they see fit.

 They may provide you with a structure for your thoughts and meditation during the meeting.
 The worship meeting will close after an hour with a greeting and welcome followed by a brief time of sharing and announcements before refreshments.

 What are “Quakers”?

-Quakers are members of the Religious Society of Friends, a faith that emerged as a new Christian denomination in England during a period of religious turmoil in the mid-1600s and is practiced today in a variety of forms around the world.
-To members and attenders, the words “Quaker” and “Friend” mean the same thing.
+Quakers are members of the Religious Society of Friends, a faith that emerged as a new Christian denomination in England during a period of religious turmoil in the mid-1600s and is practised today in a variety of forms around the world.
+To most members and attenders, the words “Quaker” and “Friend” mean the same thing.

-Each week offers a different set of themed questions known as “Advices and Queries” intended for use in Quaker meetings for private devotion and reflection.
+Each week a different set of prompts known as “Advices and Queries” are posted on our welcome table.
+They are intended for use in Quaker meetings for private devotion and reflection.
+Friends and visitors are welcome to use them or not use them as they see fit.

 They may provide you with a structure for your thoughts and meditation during the meeting.
 The worship meeting will close after an hour with a greeting and welcome followed by a brief time of sharing and announcements before refreshments.